BTBurke/ridewithme/docs/secretbox/motivation.md

-# Finding the right business for you
+# Finding the Right Business for You

 One of the biggest mistakes I've made in past projects is not thinking enough early on about what type of business I want to start.
 This time around I am going to introduce a framework to evaluate each of my ideas.
 Without some way of gauging which ideas are actionable, you run the risk of biting off more than you can chew or undertaking a project for which you have neither the skills, capital, or time to pull off.
 This is less about deciding which ideas are good or bad - that is a validation exercise whose answer is ultimately decided by your target market.
 Rather, this is about evaluating the resources at your disposal and picking ideas that fit both your available time/capital/knowledge and meet your definition of success.